🚧 This is a working draft and will change often. Do not cite!

 Download OCRd text from pages and issues#

 You can download OCRd text from periodical issues and pages using the web interface.
 To automate this process you can mimic the behaviour of the download button.
-Full details are available in HOW TO: Automate the download of digitised items as text, images, or PDFs, but here’s a quick summary.
+Full details are available in HOW TO: Get text, images, and PDFs using Trove’s download link, but here’s a quick summary.

 You can then construct a url to download the OCRd text using the issue identifier and the total number of pages: